Frequently Asked Questions from Registrants

 When patient safety is at risk.

-When a health condition, including those related to mental health and addiction is reported to the College an assessment can be undertaken to determine if the physician:
+When a health condition, including those related to mental health and addiction is reported to the College an assessment can be undertaken to determine if the registrant:

 Can I be disciplined for having a health condition that may affect my ability to practice safely?